cursusdb/cursusdb/readme.md

 Node at ``0.0.0.0:7682`` has a configured replica at ``0.0.0.0:7682``

-On the nodes end you need to configure a twin so the node you're configuring knows to replicate the data over.
+On the nodes end you need to configure a replica so the node you're configuring knows to replicate the data over.

 .curodeconfig
 ```
-twins:
+replicas:
 - host: 0.0.0.0
   port: 1111
 tls-cert: ""
 tls-key: ""
 ..
 ```

+Default sync time is 10 minutes and can be configured with yaml config ``replication-sync-time`` the node will sync its data to its configured “replicas”.
+If original node shuts down or is not available a replica will be used, if a replica is not available another available replica will be used(a node can configure multiple replicas).
+On original node startup will sync with the latest used replica.
+Simple.
+I’m drawing it out, I’ve started the implementation of it and well it should all be set with documentation and more shortly.
+Whats your thoughts?

 ## Query Language
 Case-sensitive..
 Keep it lowercase as the example.